yan9a/ceutil/README.md

 After cloning the repository, you can use the following command to install the library.

-    ./ceUtil.sh install
+    ./ceutil.sh install

 If you encounter problems such as "bad interpreter" in running the script, especially when you copied the files from a Windows system, you can try to fix line end and change its mode to be executable as follows.

-    sed -i -e 's/\r$//' ceUtil.sh
+    sed -i -e 's/\r$//' ceutil.sh
-    chmod +x ceUtil.sh
+    chmod +x ceutil.sh

 ### Setup Visual Studio Code

-There are a few examples in the examples directory to demonstrate about using ceUtil library.
+There are a few examples in the examples directory to demonstrate about using ceutil library.

 Install required tools as follows.